smaziano/telcosms/README.md

 |TELCOSMS_PASSWORD| The password provided by TelcoSMS|

 ## Usage
-You need to pass 2 arguments to make it work (number, message).
-You can add a third argument to customize the sender identifier when sending the message.
+You need to pass 3 arguments to make it work (number, message, service).
 ```ruby
 telco = Telcosms.new
 telco.send(number, message, service)